Sroy242234/Sroy242234/Installation-Instructions.md

 ```

 ```
-Set up app and install kali from app.Set ssh username(anyname) and password.
+Set up app and install kali from app.
+Set ssh username (anyname) and password.

 ```

 ```
-When kali will run it'll ask for password type the ssh password.Then do su.After that kali will run on your device wothout root and do apt update For more info read here (https://null-byte.wonderhowto.com/how-to/android-for-hackers-turn-android-phone-into-hacking-device-without-root-0189649/)
+When kali will run it'll ask for password, type the ssh password.
+Then do su.
+After that kali will run on your device without root and do, apt update.
+For more info read here (https://null-byte.wonderhowto.com/how-to/android-for-hackers-turn-android-phone-into-hacking-device-without-root-0189649/)

 ```
 ```